dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 If politicians are power brokers, what does this imply?
 What is a good politician?
 A proficient politician aquires and leverages advantage.
 There are different ways to do this.
 Some are great; some are good;
 some are bad.
-You can't forget that you're dealing with people and in Washington, you're dealing with good people.
+You can't forget that you're dealing with people and, in Washington, you're dealing with good people.
 Yes, even the politicians on the news for being in trouble are typically good people.
 They invested their lives in this.
 They have families.
 And they are